artbriant/slider-builder-morbriant/README.md

 Versión 1.2
 Here's the updated Slide Builder MorBriant with configurable breakpoints for tablet and mobile, integrated into the sidebar and the exported HTML.

+Versión 1.3:
+Shortcode Export & Editor Enhancements

+The new WordPress export button sits right next to the existing JSON and HTML options.
+Here's what changed and what stayed the same.

+    Shortcode export flow: Clicking ⬇ Shortcode WP asks for an ID (like 1).
+It then downloads a .shortcode file containing self-contained PHP code.
+You paste that code into functions.php, and the shortcode [slider_morbriant id="1"] becomes available on your site.

+    Safe repeat use: The exported PHP registers its framework only once.
+If you later export another slider with a different ID and paste it below, the data is appended without breaking existing sliders.

+    Responsive engine included: The shortcode uses the same per-device inheritance, breakpoints, and animations you configured in the editor.
+It also handles Google Fonts and scales the slide to fit its container.

+    Everything else unchanged: Drag-and-drop objects, device switcher, per-device overrides, background controls, JSON import/export, and HTML export all work exactly as before.

+Optimization Tip: The shortcode ID must be unique per slider.
+If you export two sliders with the same ID and paste both into functions.php, the second one overwrites the first.